Pan Am Flight 914

 The legend originates from a 1985 article in the Weekly World News, a tabloid known for false stories.
 The article was re-published in 1993 and 1999.
 The image of the plane is a stock photo of a Trans World Airlines DC-4.
 There are no contemporary sources of the incident in the press or the Civil Aeronautics Board accident reports.

-There is no indication in any of the full production lists for the DC-4 that such an event took place on any of the 1,244 planes of this type built, including the Pan Am.
+There is no indication in any of the full production lists for the DC-4 that such an event took place on any of the 1,244 planes of this type built, including the Pan Am DC-4 piston airliner involved.